Eric Rowe: Carolina Panthers

 On April 6, 2023, Rowe signed with the Carolina Panthers.
 On August 29, 2023, he was waived for final roster cuts, but signed to the Panthers' practice squad the following day.
 He was released on September 19.

 Pittsburgh Steelers

 On November 20, 2023, the Pittsburgh Steelers signed Rowe to their practice squad.
+He appeared in three games for the Steelers in the 2023 season.
 He was not signed to a reserve/future contract after the season and thus became a free agent when his practice squad contract expired.

 On November 19, 2024, Rowe signed with the Steelers practice squad.